jbry0723/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+	A:The closures are at the }} because that's when the functions terminate and you return to global scope.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+	A:The ${name} in the string would change.
+The ${newRoll} in the string will change because Math.random() is being invoked again and will return a different number.
+Everything else would remain the same.
 c.
 What is the lexical scope of `newRoll`?
+  A: It is function scope within the anonymous function invoked within the personalDice function

 ### Task 2c - Exit Ticket